Miles Aldridge: photography and a love for cinema

 Roxanne Vardi

 Niio is proud to introduce a selection of artcasts by celebrated photographers in collaboration with Fahey/Klein Gallery, the leading contemporary photography gallery in Los Angeles.
-Curated by Nicholas Fahey, these selections dive into the work of the artists, presenting key series and iconic images.
+Curated by Nicholas Fahey, these selections dive into the work of the artists, presenting key series and iconic images, and are available to our members for a limited time only.

 Miles Aldridge is a British photographer and artist who rose to prominence in the mid nineties with his remarkable and stylized photographs which reference film noir, art history, pop culture, and fashion photography.
 Miles Aldridge is the son of Alan Aldridge, a famous British art director, graphic designer, and illustrator, who is known for his work with notable figures such as John Lennon, Elton John, and the Rolling Stones.
 Alan Aldridge was the art director for Penguin books.
 His work is mainly characterized as a combination of psychedelia and eroticism.
 Miles thus grew up in an artistic environment even posing with his father for Lord Snowdon as a child.